chapati/beam-wiki/Secure-bulletin-board-system-(SBBS).md

 When this message is received, server gets current timestamp.
 If `m_TimePosted` <= currentTime-24 hours, i.e. to old, or `m_TimePosted` > currentTime + 2 hour (someone generates messages from future), then node rejects this message.
 If it doesn’t have this message it stores it in database, sends `BbsHaveMsg`, to inform other peers about new bbs message, and sends `BbsMsg `to subscriberd interested in messages from `m_Channel`.

+When this message is received, the server gets a current timestamp.
+If `m_TimePosted <= currentTime-24` hours, i.e. too old, or `m_TimePosted > currentTime + 2` hours (someone generates messages from the future), then the node rejects this message.
+If it doesn’t have this message, it is stored in the database, and sent `BbsHaveMsg`, in order to inform other peers about new bbs message.
+It sends `BbsMsg` to subscribed interested in messages from `m_Channel`.

 #### BbsHaveMsg
-Message which is used by BBS server (node) to exchange information about message it has.
+A Message which is used by BBS server (node) to exchange information about message that it has.
-* `BbsMsgID m_Key` – the key of the message, it defines as a hash of the `m_Message` and the `m_Channel` in `BbsMsg` In order to handle this message node checks if it already has this message, if it doesn’t it stores it into wait list `Node::m_Bbs::m_W` and sends `BbsGetMsg`.
+* `BbsMsgID m_Key` – the message’s key.
+It is defined as a hash of the `m_Message` and the `m_Channel` in `BbsMsg`.
+In order to handle this message, the node checks if it already has this message.
+If it doesn’t, it stores it into waitlist `Node::m_Bbs::m_W` and sends `BbsGetMsg`.

 #### BbsGetMsg
-Peer server request for bbs message, occurs as a response to `BbsHaveMsg`.
+A peer server request for bbs message, which occurs as a response to `BbsHaveMsg`.

-* `BbsMsgID m_Key`
-If node has bbs message with given key it sends it back as `BbsMsg`.
+* `BbsMsgID m_Key` If the node has a bbs message with a given key, it sends it back as `BbsMsg`.

 #### BbsPickChannel
-Client asks server for recommended channel, this message is used together with.
+The Client asks the server for recommended channels.

 #### BbsPickChannelRes
 Server channel recommendation
 * `BbsChannel m_Channel` - recommended channel.
-Once in an hour (`Node::m_Cfg::m_Timeout::m_BbsCleanupPeriod_ms`) node tries to find channel which is populated less than 100 listeners (`Node::m_Cfg::m_BbsIdealChannelPopulation`).
+Once in an hour `(Node::m_Cfg::m_Timeout::m_BbsCleanupPeriod_ms)` the node tries to find a channel which is populated with less than 100 listeners `(Node::m_Cfg::m_BbsIdealChannelPopulation)`.
 Found value is stored into `m_RecommendedChannel` and it is used as a response to `BbsPickChannel`.

 ## Client side
-In wallet BBS communication is placed in `WalletNetworkViaBbs` class.
-It allows to send message to BBS and it manages BBS keys and timestamps.
-This class contains references to
+In the wallet, the BBS communication is placed in WalletNetworkViaBbs class.
+It allows to send a message to BBS and it manages BBS keys and timestamps.
+This class contains references to:

-`IWallet& m_Wallet` - used for callbacks to wallet object.
+* `IWallet& m_Wallet` - which is used for callbacks to wallet object.

-`proto::FlyClient::INetwork& m_NodeNetwork` - used to communicate with node.
+* `proto::FlyClient::INetwork& m_NodeNetwork` - which is used to communicate with the node.

-When wallet wants to create new address (from cli, ui ) or load already created addresses from database `AddOwnAddress()` is called.
-This method calls `IWalletDB::calcKey()` with key type Bbs to generate private key for BBS, the public key is created using proto::Sk2Pk().
-Index, used for generation private key is stored in _wallet.db_.
-Then wallet choose channel.
-If client has not subscribed to chosen channel, the `BbsSubscribe` message is posted to node via `m_NodeNetwork`.
-If wallet wants to send a message via Bbs it calls overridden method Send().
-In this method given message is encrypted using `proto::BbsEncrypt()` and send it to `m_NodeNetwork`.
-If wallet received bbs message it updates timestamp for the channel and store them to database.
+When the wallet wants to create a new address (from cli, ui) or load already-created addresses from the database, `AddOwnAddress()` is called.
+This method calls `IWalletDB::calcKey()` with the key type `Bbs` to generate a private key for BBS.
+The public key is created using `proto::Sk2Pk()`.
+Index, which is used for generating a private key that is stored in `wallet.db`.
+The wallet will then choose a channel.
+If the client has not subscribed to the chosen channel, the `BbsSubscribe` message is posted to the node via `m_NodeNetwork`.
+If the wallet wants to send a message via Bbs it calls the overridden method `Send()`.
+In this method, the given message is encrypted using `proto::BbsEncrypt()` and sent to `m_NodeNetwork`.
+If the wallet received the bbs message it updates the timestamp for the channel and stores them to the database.

 #### Usage of BBS to exchange message